Embracing Hearing Differences in the Classroom

 How visual cues could help

-This builds awareness without singling out any student.
+This activity builds awareness without singling out any student, fostering a sense of community.

 Reflection